How to Earn Money as a Kid in 2021

 - Tie-dye or batik.
 Just about anything can be tie-dyed or batiked, so let your imagination run wild!

-How to Make Money as a Kid Online
+How to Earn Money as a Kid Online

-Thanks to the internet, there are so many more options for kids to do work now.
-From survey sites to selling items online, there’s an option for just about every age and ability.
+Now that COVID is a concern, it’s important to figure out how to make money as a kid in quarantine to keep everyone safe.
+Thanks to the internet there are so many more options for kids to do work now.
+From online surveys to selling items online, there’s an option for just about every age and ability.
 Plus, these jobs are perfect for kids in the winter!
 Here are the best online jobs for kids:

 - Create a blog.
 I’d be crazy not to mention this one, right?
 Luckily, blogs are straightforward to set up, and there are a ton of courses out there to help you do everything from finding your niche to marketing your blog and building traffic.
 It can be a great way to build income for college!

 - Become a vlogger / create YouTube videos.
-It will take a bit to build a following, but once you get there, you’ll have the means for some comfortable passive income.
+It will take a bit to build a following, but once you get there, you’ll have the means for some comfortable passive income with your own YouTube channel.

 - Pick up jobs on Fivver.
 Fivver is an easy way to grab freelance work without having to do a lot of networking.
 It’s a platform where users can find freelancers to complete tasks, like creating a logo or doing a bit of coding.
 You can learn more about it here.